adaml984/TestClrApp/README.md

-App for testing net core x86
+App for testing custom build of net core x86